 Other than the pillared entrance and the domes, the exterior of Treviso Cathedral is considerably simplistic, however, the interior features many stunning pieces of religious artwork and beautiful frescos that are definitely worth spending some time admiring.
 You can also visit the original 11th-century crypt located underneath the cathedral.

 And if you haven’t had your fill of churches after visiting Treviso Cathedral, make sure to stop by Chiesa di San Nicolo and Chiesa di San Francesco, the two other large churches in Treviso’s historic centre.

 3. Sip a cappuccino at Camelia Bakery

 One of the best things about Treviso has to be its many charming cafes and bakeries dotted all across the city.
-Whether you’re stopping for your morning coffee and croissant or a mid-afternoon tea and cake, you won’t be short on great options to pick from.
+Whether you’re stopping for your morning coffee and Italian pastry or a mid-afternoon tea and cake, you won’t be short on great options to pick from.

 One of my particular favourites had to be Camilia Bakery, a beautiful modern cafe and bakery close to the canals which serves a selection of elaborate coffees, brightly coloured milkshakes, beautiful cupcakes and plenty more.
 They also did a great tiramisu (you’ll find out why that’s so important below).

 While they don’t quite have the grandeur of neighbouring Venice’s iconic waterways, Treviso’s criss-cross of ancient canals are still a beautiful sight in their own right.
 The network of charming man-made canals run through Treviso’s historic centre, connecting the River Sile and River Botteniga.